wi2ardoz/watch_dog/README.md

 # Watch Dog
 SW Watch Dog library for Linux distros (POSIX only)

-This library provides API for starting Watch Dog for critcal code sections.
+This library provides API for forlking new process companing the original process running, in order to keep it alive.
-The IPC method it uses is via signals and supports concurrency (thread-safe).
+The method it uses is via IPC (specifically via POSIX Signals).
+It supports concurrency (thread-safe).